integreat-io/integreat/README.md

 ## Debugging
 Run Integreat with env variable `DEBUG=great`, to receive debug messages.

-There are also two other debug namespaces: `great:scheduler` and `great:fetch`.
+There are also two other debug namespaces: `great:queue` and `great:fetch`.

 ## Returned from actions
 Retrieving from a source will return an object of the following format: